cham207388/docker-k8-complete-guide/k8-readme.md

     In service object
         1. NodePort type:
+            Exposes a set of pods to the oude world.
+Only good for dev
             - ports
                 - port needed by other pods to connect to the container running inside this pod
                 - targetPort: application running inside the container's port